 Is CB Logan Ryan the Playmaker the Cowboys Defense Needs?

 Anthony Brown signed a contract extension with the team, providing the defensive backfield much-needed depth.
-However, the is missing starters.
+However, the defense is missing starters.
 Awuzie and Lewis have both shown signs of promise, but the Cowboys are likely to keep on looking for a more reliable alternative.

 But what about free agency?
 This year didn’t feature many big names at the position other than Byron Jones (sigh) but other options raise an eyebrow.